 Defending Your Budget

-Security leaders are often faced with the budget reductions that accompany lean economic times and an ever broadening risk/threat picture.
-How they deal with this issue to keep the security department functioning effectively as it becomes leaner goes to the heart of profitability, sustainability and even survivability.
+Security leaders are often faced with the budget reductions that accompany lean economic times and an ever-broadening risk/threat picture.
+How they keep the security department functioning effectively as it becomes leaner goes to the heart of profitability, sustainability and even survivability.